bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-3-expressions.rst

    }

 Math errors sometimes lead to runtime errors in code.
-A famous example is a math error in coding a formula which caused the Hubble Space Telescope to point in the wrong direction when it was first sent to space.
-It missed its target stars by about half a degree which is about the width of the moon seen from Earth, and they had to beam up a correction to the code!
+For example, when the Hubble Space Telescope was launched to space in 1990, a math coding error in a formula caused it to point in the wrong direction!
+It missed its target stars by about half a degree which is about the width of the moon seen from Earth (https://scholar.lib.vt.edu/VA-news/ROA-Times/issues/1990/rt9005/900510/05100615.htm).
 Thorough testing is the only way to make sure there are no logic errors that will cause runtime errors in your code.
 Try the following example that tries to convert centimeters to inches.
 Can you fix the runtime error?

 |CodingEx| **Coding Exercise:**